prosper00/arpeggiator/README.md

 - Set up a crude state machine and timer interrupt for handling timesharing.
 - move setupArp() out of the library and into main - parsing pots is UI stuff.
 The library should only expect the processed values.
 - Re-wired the OLED to use D2 instead of D3 (our Synth needs D3 as its output)
 - Quick and dirty amplifier onboard with a TDA7056B.
-Super loud.
-Need to implement volume control...
+- Fixed amplifier wiring.
+Implemented volume control and a ~5kHz LPF.
+Getting some hiss though

 ## Todo:
 - Make the code and library non-blocking, timer/state machine based (remove the use of delay() in engine.cpp )